rfisla/splitwise_data/README.md

 - Upload the dataframe to a Google Drive Spreadsheet

-- Show the main statistics in a Data Studio Dashboard
+- Show the main statistics in a Data Studio Dashboard, connected to the Google Drive Spreadsheet